-Dear (Clinician Name): :

-I am requesting services from the Labouré Access & Accommodati requires documentation of my disability.
-Services are solely based is in place, it will be used to provide accommodations to me.

-I hereby authorize you to complete the enclosed Disclosure Form a and release it to the Office.

-I also authorize you to speak with the Coordinator of Labouré Acce future services. ess and Accommodations in consultation to provide

-Please submit the completed form to:
+Dear (Clinician Name): : I am requesting services from the Labouré Access & Accommodation requires documentation of my disability.
+Services are solely based or is in place, it will be used to provide accommodations to me.
+I hereby authorize you to complete the enclosed Disclosure Form and d release it to the Office.
+I also authorize you to speak with the Coordinator of Labouré Access future services. and Accommodations in consultation to provide Please submit the completed form to: Office of Labouré Access and Accommodations Labouré College 303 Adams Street Milton, MA 02186 Fax: 617-296-7947 You may contact this office with any questions (phone: 617-322-3579 9) or email: Access@laboure.edu .

-Valerie Leishman

-Coordinator of Labouré Access and Accommodations

-Labouré College 303 Adams Street

-Milton, MA 02186

-Fax: 617-296-7947

-You may contact Ms. Leishman with any questions (phone: 617-32 2-3510) or email: Valerie leishman@laboure.edu

 Thank you for your timely assistance with this matter.

-Sincerely,

-Student Signature: Date:
+Sincerely, Student Signature: Date: Print Name:

-Print Name: